 Untold and lost history.
 A true story of the American Pathfinders, the volunteer paratroopers whose deadly mission was to land 30 minutes before the Normandy invasion, locate and mark strategic "drop zones" and set up the top-secret navigation equipment needed to guide the main airborne assault on D-Day.
-Written by

 See more »

 The outdoor set being used for this film is one of the largest outdoor sets built in independent film history.
 It was designed to maximize both speed of production and cinematographic perfection.
 See more

 Gliders and single and twin-engined Allied aircraft participating in the Normandy invasion were marked with invasion or "Overlord" stripes, which were 3 white and 2 black alternating stripes on the wings and rear fuselage.
 The stripes on the fuselage were vertical with the center white stripe aligned with the white star on national insignia of the US aircraft.
 In this movie, the C-47 transports had their fuselage stripes with the rearward black stripe aligned with the star.
 See more